JVALPASS/IoT_Bar/README.md

 ### CO sensor
 Can be simulated in this way:
   * Using the Node-Red in particular using Inject Node plus Javascript function Node, they permit to generate random CO (carbon monoxide) value every 5 seconds
      *  The data is an integer value between 0 and 40 the temperature of the Bar.
-This value is published in these queues 'iot/sensors/CO' and 'iot/logs/temp'             of RabbitMQ.
+This value is published in these queues 'iot/sensors/CO' and 'iot/logs/CO'                   of RabbitMQ.

 Immagine

 When a value is published in this queue, a function on Nuclio (consumeco) is triggered, which processes this value.
-This function checks if the temperature is > 25 and, if so, publish a new message in the queue 'iot/alerts/CO'.
+This function checks if the CO is > 25 and, if so, publish a new message in the queue 'iot/alerts/CO'.
 At this point, inside telegram_bot.js the publication in iot/alerts/CO is intercepted and a message is sent to the user thanks to a Telegram bot.
-The message advertise the user that an air-cleaner is enabled, will automatically decrease the CO The result of the changing of CO are sent on Topic “iot/logs/CO” Immagine
+The message advertise the user that an air-cleaner is enabled, will automatically decrease the CO The result of the changing of CO are sent on Topic “iot/logs/CO”

+Immagine

 ## Prerequisites
 * OS:
-    * Ubuntu 18.04 LTS or more recent
+    * Ubuntu 25.04 LTS or more recent
 * Software:
     * Docker and Docker Compose (Application containers engine)
     * Nuclio (Serverless computing provider)
     * RabbitMQ (AMQP and MQTT message broker)
     * Node.js
+    * Node-Red
 ## Installation
-This project is made on top of one local machine an Linux Ubuntu 20.04 LTS LTS machine.
+This project is made on top of one local machine an Linux Ubuntu 20.04 LTS machine.
 ## Docker
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 **Install Docker using the Docker CE installation [GUIDE](https://docs.docker.com/engine/install/ubuntu/).**<br/>